prabhupant/python-ds/README.md

 # Python Data Structures and Algorithms

-This repository contains questions requiring implementation of  data structures and algorithms concepts.
-It is useful for interviews in Python.
+No non-sense solutions to common Data Structure and Algorithm interview questions in Python.

 ## Objective

 The open source community has helped me a lot during my interview preparations and studies while I was in my undergrad.
 I always wanted to give something back to the community.
 In my endeavour to contribute something back, I will be uploading data structures and algorithms questions in Python in this repo.
-Feel free to contribute and get in touch! :smiley:
+Feel free to contribute and get in touch!

 ## Structure of the repository